 New Legislation Passed in the 2015 General Session:

-Proposed rules are published in the July 15, 2015 edition of the Utah State Bulletin and are available in PDF (official) and HTML (convenience) formats.
+Proposed Administrative Rules are published in the November 16, 2016 edition of the Utah State Bulletin and are available in PDF (official) and HTML (convenience) formats.

 As of September 1, 2015 local consent for event permits must be submitted by the applicant as part of a complete application.

 Special events can range from private events such as weddings, conferences, seminars, conventions, class reunions and private parties, to public events such as arts festivals, rodeos, community activities, and political, religious and charitable fund-raisers.
 Alcohol service at these special events can be accommodated many different ways under Utah law.
 Some may require issuance of a permit, others may not.To find out whether your event will need an event permit or not, please click here:

 Alcohol Server Training Program

 In 1987, Utah became the second state in the country to require training for all on-premise alcohol servers.
 Ten states now have mandatory server training laws and six have voluntary programs.